All the recent rain means even more mosquitoes and in just the last week, a few mosquitoes tested positive for West Nile in Spring.

 Buchanan says these tips are your best bet.
 First, maintain your yard.
 Make sure there isn't any standing water or low lying areas.
 If you can't drain the area, then you can purchase an organic product that will kill any larva.

-4 plants you need to get now to keep mosquitoes away
+4 plants you need to get now to keep mosquitoes away this summer

 More TOP STORIES News